 Enter a high-tech solution from Switzerland.
 The Wyssen Avalanche Tower.
-Installed on avalanche-prone slopes, it elevates a payload of explosives, which can be dropped by remote control.
+Installed on avalanche-prone slopes, it elevates a payload of explosives dropped by remote control.

-Essentially, a crew member logs into an app in the safety of their vehicle or office and tells the system to bomb the heck out of such-and-such drainage.
+A crew member logs into an app in their vehicle or office and instructs the system to bomb a certain basin.
 But just enough to start an avalanche in a controlled setting.
 Ideally, it relieves the slope of its load of layered snow, forcing Mother Nature’s hand.

 Explore Recent Stories